Is There a Darker Side to a VPN Split-Tunneling Feature? Is it as Secure as it Seems?Jade Nazareth

 There are probably a hundred different definitions as to what a VPN is, but let’s just say that the more straightforward definition to it is that it’s a software designed to protect your devices, your data, and your physical location.
 It shields you from multiple online threats and paves access to geo-blocked websites/services within geo-censored regions.

 There are many technical bits to a VPN service’s infrastructure, but let’s first stick to one of the main features it provides; Split-Tunneling.

 What is a Split-Tunneling feature?
 How does it help a VPN user?

 Everyone has individual needs when it comes to a VPN, and they choose one according to it.
-However, when you invest in a VPN, your requirements might be significantly different.
+However, when you invest in a good VPN like Avast!
+Hide My Ass!, your requirements might be significantly different.

 When you connect to a VPN, your traffic is driven from your device to the web, using an encrypted server.
 It creates a tunnel to secure every single activity you carry out online.
 Most users might not want all their traffic redirected through a VPN tunnel.
 That’s where a Split-Tunneling feature comes in.

 A Split-Tunneling feature acts as a two-way street.
 It allows users to choose which apps, devices, and websites they want under VPN protection and which ones they don’t.
 This feature improves speeds, reduces traffic, saves bandwidth, and creates a secure tunnel for selective or particular uses.

 - It gives users the chance to only add a few apps through it.
 For instance, if you’re in a country like New Zealand and want to access Netflix or local services only available in NZ, you’ll be allowed to pass only those apps through the encrypted tunnel.